top of page

 Red

-Reds have multiple shades but all considered Red by AKC.
-These are the most common shades
+Reds come in various shades, all recognized as Red by the AKC.
+Here are the most common shades:

 White

-Only Solid color allowed according to the AKC standard
+The only Solid color allowed according to the AKC standard.

 _DSC7280.jpg